Annwesha24/Car-Sales-Analysis-DE-Project/README.md

 5. **Transformed Data**

-    - The transformed data is stored back in Azure Data Lake Gen2.
+    - The transformed data is stored back in Azure Data Lake Gen2 -> Silver layer.

     - The output data is also saved in Parquet format.